kiwicom/orbit-swiftui/Sources/Orbit/Orbit.docc/GettingStarted.md

 ### Import the Orbit package

-Include Orbit package in your package or project and include `import Orbit` in SwiftUI file to access Orbit foundations and components.
+Include Orbit package in your package or project and add `import Orbit` to a SwiftUI file to access Orbit foundations and components.

 ![Usage in code](usage.png)

 ### Storybook catalogue screen

 The `OrbitStorybook` target contains views that can be checked (using previews or an empty app) to browse a catalogue of all components.
-The storybook is also available for download on the [AppStore](https://apps.apple.com/us/app/orbit-storybook/id1622225639).
+The storybook is also available as an app on the [AppStore](https://apps.apple.com/us/app/orbit-storybook/id1622225639).

 ```swift
 import OrbitStorybook